noponus/ArcadeGame/README.md

 Requirements
 An internet browser and a mechanism to click each card (mouse, trackpad, touchscreen) are required.

+How to Run

+First Method
+Download the repository on Github
+Unzip the files.
+Open the "index.html" in your browser to play the game.

 Contributing
 This repository contains a combination of starter code (HTML, CSS, and JavaScript) from Udacity.
 I reveiwed several vedios and codes written by my colleague before starting to develop my game.
 I also consulted with my colleague on the Slack group: fend, fend_proj_2 and fend_live_help.